lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 * Longer tables are easier on the CPU.
 * If you can, try to end tables with **"A`20`" instead of **"`H`"**opping over nothingness.

-## LSDj Version Overclock differrences:
+## LSDj Version Overclock differences:

 This works with all LSDj versions from from 2.6.0 (included) all the way up to the latest one available!

-Guide was written in mind for v8 and above due to optimisations allowing for comfortable and stable use, any version below that will
+Guide was written in mind for v8 and above due to optimisations allowing for comfortable and stable use, any version below that won't perform well

 ### Pre-8.8.0 - ADSR Tempo Related Drift